Let me take just a brief moment to put together a timeline today.

 That's the narrative today.

-So section two, last clear chance.
+So, section two, last clear chance.

 Now, August 2012, this is a month prior to the attacks on Benghazi.

-In August, it did not take an expert to see the State Department facility Benghazi should have been closed if additional security was not to be provided.
+In August, it did not take an expert to see the State Department facility in Benghazi should have been closed if additional security was not to be provided.

 The location and the risk demanded Secretary Clinton's attention.